 4. Advantages and Challenges of Containerization

-Containerization is a key benefit as a form of cargo transportation, particularly its standardization and flexibility.
+Containerization is a key benefit form of cargo transportation, particularly its standardization and flexibility.
 There are several factors supporting the advantages of containerization.

 a.
 Standard transport product

 A container can be handled anywhere in the world as its dimensions are an ISO standard.
 Transfer infrastructures allow all elements (vehicles) of a transport chain to handle it with relative ease.
 Standardization is a prevalent benefit of containerization as it conveys ubiquity in accessing the distribution system and reduces capital investment risks in modes and terminals.
 Irrespective of the geographical setting, a container can be handled.